xnhp0320/acl_search_lib/README.md

 Therefore I decide to rewrite HyperSplit code for a robust implementation.
-Feel free to drop an email to xnhp0320@gmail.com if you have any question about the implementation.
+Feel free to drop an email to hepeng@ict.ac.cn if you have any question about the implementation.